phquang98/others-react-ts-webpack-scratch/README.md

   - can also create envi variables in webp config files (should use `dotenv` instead)
 - mode can make a difference
   - in this small exercise, `dev` created 1.36 MB while `prod` is 138 KB -> ~10 times significantly faster loading website

+### Fourth video

+- all cmds
+  - `npm i -D @pmmmwh/react-refresh-webpack-plugin react-refresh`
+- hot module replacement/react refresh(newer): only partial render the changes state of the app, other compoes dont rerender
+  - e.g without: click btn 5 times, then changes title -> rerender whole page -> btn is 0 not 5
+  - e.g with: click btn 5 times, then changes title -> detects changes in titles only -> rerender title -> btn still 5

 ## Reference